This post is based on a chapter of my PhD thesis. The original is located at:

 which is the equation for a free massive vector field.
 Considering only spatial components, this means it is necessary for the ‘screening current condition’ to hold: i:e: that the current has a component proportional to the vector field.

-This can only occur if an additional field is introduced.
+This can only occur if we introduce an additional field.
 The Higgs field screens out the infinite range weak field which would result from having mass-less weak bosons.

 It transpires that the correct gauge group here is SU(2) U(1).
 SU(2) is the ‘weak isospin’ space in which there is a symmetry of the weak sector and U(1) represents the standard phase invariance of electromagnetism.
-The conserved quantity in the whole of this space is hypercharge y given by
+The conserved quantity in the whole of this space is hypercharge y:

 where Q is the electromagnetic charge and t3 is the third component of the weak isospin quantum number.

 There are two gauge fields in the resulting wave equation each of which have their own coupling strength.
 The linear combination of fields

 corresponds to the SU(2) and the U(1) parts of the overall gauge group.
 This represents a mass-less photon and a large mass W boson.
 The W mass is given by

 where f is the vacuum expectation value of the Higgs field.
 The Z mass is related to this in terms of an angle which is the main free parameter of the theory